Recommendations & Conclusions

 Local authorities are a key partner in tackling illegal POAO imports but are being overlooked and under supported by Defra.
 (Conclusion, Paragraph 44)

-Government response.
-The government will consider integrating representatives of port health and local authorities into the working group on illegal imports to draw on their enforcement expertise and ensure that any proposals emerging consider workforce implications, as part of work on a …
+The government will consider integrating representatives of port health and local authorities into the working group on illegal imports to draw on their enforcement expertise and ensure that any proposals emerging consider workforce implications, as part of work on a new strategic approach to the …

 15